enkidevs/curriculum/General/Networking/a-response-example.md

 ---
 ## Content

-Following the previous log in request, this is the server's response (assuming the dummy password is correct):
+Assuming that the dummy password is correct, the server's response to the previous login request looks like this:
 ```text
 HTTP/1.1 200 OK
 Access-Control-Allow-Origin: *